 Liver inflammation (hepatitis) due to a viral infection is the most likely cause of liver disease, but many other conditions can also affect your child's liver.
-If you think your child is showing signs of liver disease, the pediatric gastroenterologist at Kids and Tummies have the skills and knowledge to help.
-At their office in Gulfport, Mississippi, the expert team can also prevent your child from getting hepatitis with their immunization programs.
-Call Kids and Tummies to find out more or book an appointment online today.
+If you think your child is showing signs of liver disease, the pediatric gastroenterologists at Kids and Tummies have the skills and knowledge to help.
+At their office in Gulfport and Ocean Springs, Mississippi, the expert team can also prevent your child from getting hepatitis with their immunization programs.
+Call Kids and Tummies to find out more or book an appointment online today

 Liver disease affects the liver, a large organ in the upper abdomen that plays a vital role in filtering your blood and aiding digestion.

 Pediatric liver cancer is another type of liver disease.
 Bacterial infections, exposure to toxins or certain medications, and trauma can also cause hepatitis (liver inflammation), but by far the most common cause of liver disease in children is viral hepatitis.